DE300 Springboard Weekend

 |Qualitative 2: the discursive perspective||Phil Hulme||11.00am|

-The weekend will start with an introductory overview of the course by a member of the OU production team.
+The weekend will start with an introductory overview of the course.

 The following six sessions will explore key concepts and ways of investigating these.
 Two of these will relate to each of the potential types of project [experimental, survey and qualitative] and will be delivered by tutors highly experienced in that area.